Last Updated on July 5, 2026 by Daniel Globe

 How much profit does an airline make on a typical flight?

 For many flights, net profit is often in the hundreds to low thousands of dollars, but it can also be negative.
-It depends on how full the plane is, what passengers paid, and what it cost to operate.
+It depends on how full the plane is, what passengers paid, and what it cost to operate that day.

 What is net profit per passenger?

-Itโs total net profit divided by passengers carried.
-IATAโs December 2025 outlook projects about $7.90 net profit per passenger for both 2025 and 2026 (industry average).
+It’s total industry net profit divided by passengers carried.
+IATA’s December 2025 outlook projects about $7.90 net profit per passenger for both 2025 and 2026 (industry average).

 Typical costs include fuel, crew pay, airport and navigation fees, maintenance, and aircraft ownership.
-Overhead like sales, IT, and customer support is also real cost, even if itโs not tied to one flight.
+Labor now makes up the largest single share of costs, just ahead of fuel.
+Overhead like sales, IT, and customer support is also real cost, even if it’s not tied to one specific flight.

 How important are baggage and seat fees?

-They can be very important.
-Fees and other add-ons can make up a meaningful share of total airline revenue, and they help airlines keep base fares competitive.
+They’re very important.
+Ancillary fees now make up close to 14% of total airline revenue, and they help airlines keep base fares competitive while still growing overall income.

 Do higher fuel prices always lead to higher ticket prices?